What it does: Helps run the country

 While politicians talk about improving the lives of Australians, it's public servants, especially those in PM&C, who have the challenging task of turning those aspirational visions into reality.
-As a PM&C staffer, you’ll be suggesting and helping implement policies that will (hopefully) have a positive impact on many of your fellow citizens’ lives.
+As a PM&C staffer, you’ll be suggesting and helping implement policies that will have a positive impact on the lives of the Australian people.

 Given the nature of the work you’ll be expected to undertake, you’ll also need to demonstrate excellent verbal and written communication skills, the ability to quickly develop effective relationships with people from a range of backgrounds, analytical abilities, innovative thinking, a knack for absorbing new information, processes and technologies, and a resilient and agile mindset.

-You also need to be (or eligible to be) an Australian citizen, to have finished a bachelor degree in the last five years and to be willing to undergo a security clearance process.
+You also need to be (or eligible to be) an Australian citizen, to have finished a bachelor degree in the last seven years and to be willing to undergo a security clearance process.

-If you get an offer, you’ll need to move to Canberra, though there may be some opportunities available in the Department’s regional network.
+If you get an offer, you’ll need to move to Canberra.
 Once in Canberra, you’ll take part in a structured, on-the-job development program, undertake rotations across various areas of the Department and be provided with a range of on-the-job training, networking and mentoring opportunities, and tailored learning and development activities.